akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/running-the-application.md

 User Bill created.
 ```

-We can try to retrieve user information for some various users now:
+We can try to retrieve user information for various users now:

 ```
 $ curl http://localhost:8080/user/MrX